patrykzboch/patrykzboch-software-engineering-portfolio/README.md

 A simple C# web browser that sends HTTP requests, displays raw HTML, and supports browsing features such as history and favourites.

 ### Project 3: Turing Machines
 This project explores the design and functionality of **Turing Machines**, complete with detailed descriptions and visualisations.
 It demonstrates how Turing Machines operate on unary inputs and perform computations using defined state transitions.

+### Project 4: Website
+Website I created by myself for my group project.
+Can be accessed here: https://brainwave-team.web.app/

 ## How to Use
 https://github.com/patrykzboch/patrykzboch-software-engineering-portfolio.git